-To appraisers, this phrase is a legal term and it gets defined by whatever court has jurisdiction over the case at hand.
+To appraisers, fair market value is a legal term and it gets defined by whatever court has jurisdiction.
 They aren’t all the same but it’s never how people routinely think of this phrase.
 It’s confusing even to people within the courts and doubly so for the general public.

 The most commonly used definition by appraisers is the one used in US federal tax matters (mostly estate tax and charitable contributions) and here’s the definition straight from the tax code:

-If you wanted one, the ONLY way you would have any reasonable chance of getting it is to hire a custom jeweler to make it.
+If you wanted one, the only way you would have any reasonable chance of getting it is to hire a custom jeweler to make it.
 Stores just don’t stock this sort of thing.
 Based on the design and craftsmanship, you would need to hire a darned good jeweler to make it.
 Chances are good that you’re going to have to pay a bundle, this is not an easy job, and it’s going to cost you thousands of dollars just for the labor.
-He may even charge you extra because it’s ugly and he doesn’t want to get burned when you figure that out and refuse to pay when you pick it up.
+He may even charge you extra because it’s ugly.
+Quite reasonably, she doesn’t want to get burned when you figure that out and refuse to pay.
+Your bad taste isn’t her fault, she made what you asked for.
 Figure $6000 for the piece.
 That may be fair, but it’s definitely not fair market value.

 Usual and Customary Market

-To get to FMV you need to decide what the ‘usual and customary’ market for the thing is, in this case, a secondhand ugly skull pendant made of gold and gems.
+To get to fair market value you need to decide what the ‘usual and customary’ market for the thing is, in this case, a secondhand ugly skull pendant made of gold and gems.
 Where would you look for such an item?
 Pawnshop maybe?
 An auction house perhaps if it’s cool enough or if the designer has a recognized name.
-Certain vintage type jewelers might have it but I’d be surprised, this is pretty far out on the fringe.
+This is pretty far out on the fringe.
 Maybe it’s that designer from the previous paragraph.
 My gut feeling is a pawnshop is the right place for it but this would take a bit of research into the specific piece.
 Research into this is part of a good appraisal process and is beyond the scope of this article but let’s assume the pawnshop.

-An important thing to notice is that the fair market value we’re coming to is closer to what the pawnshop is going to be expected to sell it for, not what they’re going to pay or even what they’re asking on the tag.
+FMV is closer to what a pawnshop is expecting to sell it for to the next customer, not what they’ll pay you or even what they’re showing on the tag.
 They’re going to want to buy it cheaply because; a) they’re a pawnshop; b) it’s ugly, and c) they can.
 Since they’re not the end user, the sale to them isn’t the one that counts and they can ASK whatever they want.
 That’s not the same as getting it.